About Me

 I also started working with Swing Left, a grassroots group that connects volunteers to their closest competitive House district.
 I served as the organization's strategic communications director, which involved a lot of work on messaging and translating between our field and tech teams to make sure volunteers were getting what they needed to organize.
 We also discovered that the progressive movement was running short on email practitioners, so I stepped up to lead our email program, which wound up raising $10 million for House candidates and connecting 1 out of every 12 Swing Left subscribers with a canvassing or phonebanking shift, wildly exceeding even our own ambitious expectations.

 I'm especially proud of that email program because we fully integrated our field team into developing custom content based on specific House districts and local voter contact goals.
-That detailed work (and lots of conditional email coding) paid off with people understanding where their time would be best used and taking action.
+That detailed work, — including training up a team of email volunteers who personally responded to subscribers — paid off with people understanding where their time would be best used and taking action.

 With Democrats back in control of the House, I also had an opportunity to serve in a government startup, in this case as the communications director for the U.S. House Select Committee on the Climate Crisis.
-I created the first caucus-wide messaging platform for climate and clean energy issues and also got to integrate the "warming stripes" into what I humbly consider a pretty rad logo for a government body.
+I created the first caucus-wide messaging platform for climate and clean energy issues and also got to integrate the "warming stripes" into what may be the first government logo that directly integrates scientific data.

 After launching the committee, I went back to working with voter registration and mobilization groups, including a startup—We Can Vote—that connected public health officials and election administrators as they responded to the COVID-19 pandemic and relatively rapid changes to election practices.
 We delivered several million dollars worth of programming, including online ads and paper voter guides distributed through health clinics.